Eshanatnight/Notion-2-Obsidan/README.md

 All of this is remedied by this script.
 Note however, that Notion comments do NOT appear to be included in their export files.

-### Methodology

-If you're interested, the full sequence of modifications needed to make your Notion export compatible with Obsidian can be found in the write-up found in the [Methodology.md](METHODOLOGY.md) file in this git.

-## Supporting the Work

-I’m happy to offer you this script and the conversion methodology.
-If you're able and inclined, a donation for the convenience and time savings would be genuinely appreciated.
-There's a couple donation links at the bottom of this page.

-I estimate that anyone using the [Methodology.md](METHODOLOGY.md) can convert their Notion export in a day or less of work.
-Without this guide, it would likely take several days of troubleshooting.
-If you’re a confident programmer, it may take you just a couple hours with the guide.
-I encourage everyone to go through the process.
-It is satisfying.

-However, if your time is worth more spent elsewhere.
-Feel free to use the code and switch to Obsidian in mere seconds!

 ## Export Your Full Notion Database

 If you haven't already, you'll need to export your content from Notion.